Steve Green (basketball)

 Steven Michael Green (born October 4, 1953) is an American former professional basketball player.
 He was a 6 ft 7 in, 220 lb small forward.
+Green attended Silver Creek High School in Sellersburg, Indiana where he was coached by his farther.

+Collegiate career

-He played college basketball for the Indiana Hoosiers as first-year head coach Bob Knight's first recruit in 1971.
-Green attended Silver Creek High School in Sellersburg, Indiana.
+Green played college basketball for the Indiana Hoosiers.
+He was hall of fame coach Bob Knight's first recruit at Indiana University.
+The hoosiers wen 76-12 during his time there.
+During his four years he averaged 14.5 points per game on 54% shooting.

 Professional career

 Green was selected by both the Utah Stars in the 1975 American Basketball Association Draft and by the Chicago Bulls with the 12th pick of the second round in the 1975 NBA draft.
 In 1975–76 he played with the Utah Stars and Spirits of St. Louis, with combined averages of 9.1 points, 3.7 rebounds and 1.2 assists per game.
 His NBA career consisted of three seasons with the Indiana Pacers from 1976 to 1979.
 He holds combined ABA/NBA career averages of 4.6 points and 2.0 rebounds per game.
 After his NBA career he played for one season in Italy.